AutoParam3DMax/Ilogic-Rules-Inventor/README_BOM.md

 ## Usage Example

 1. Open your main assembly (`.iam`) in Autodesk Inventor.
-2. Edit the `CreateLaserAsm` function in the code and set your own template path if needed.
+2. Edit the `"Own path\Template.iam"` function in the code and set your own template path if needed.
 3. Run the iLogic rule.
 4. The script generates a **LaserParts.xlsx** file in the assembly folder with a clean, formatted BOM tailored to the custom template.